MattHatwey/Manemo/chapter5.md

 Distant sirens, an ambulance, or a firetruck.
 Police cars were driving around.
 Manemos were running, and screaming.
 Only the injured ones.
 The others slept through the sound.

+For some reason, nobody could use magic, except for the Bad Manemos.

+Kacchan woke up

 Kacchan heard the noise and started packing her belongings.
 She was packing, and thinking.
 "It they don't make it, what will happen to the memories and pictures that they had?"
 A tear dropped on her skirt.
 She collected the most valuable items.
 Then she started opening the doors of everyone's rooms and shouting: "WAR!
 RUN AWAY!!!!!!!"

 Obsidian quickly packed, and waited outside for Kacchan to come.
 She had brought everything valuable or something she thought was priceless, like the photo album they had made a few years back.